2340 Hathor: Discovery

 Hathor was discovered on 22 October 1976, by American astronomer Charles Kowal at Palomar Observatory, California, United States.
 It was independently discovered by Eleanor Helin and is named for the ancient Egyptian deity Hathor.

 Independent discoveries

-On 25 October 1976, Hathor was independently discovered by Eleanor Helin during the Palomar Planet-Crossing Asteroid Survey (PCAS), and by William Lawrence Sebok, who photographed the same field almost simultaneously using Palomars 1.22-meter Schmidt telescope.
-On the same day, the official discoverer Charles Kowal found that Hathor had already been imaged three days earlier by Palomars 0.46-meter telescope (the same instrument used by PCAS).
+On 25 October 1976, Hathor was independently discovered by Eleanor Helin during the Palomar Planet-Crossing Asteroid Survey (PCAS), and by William Lawrence Sebok, who photographed the same field almost simultaneously using Palomar's 1.22-meter Schmidt telescope.
+On the same day, the official discoverer Charles Kowal found that Hathor had already been imaged three days earlier by Palomar's 0.46-meter telescope (the same instrument used by PCAS).
 A fourth independent discovery was made several days later by Nikolai Chernykh at CrAO on the Crimean peninsula.